 a) Account can be opened in the name of Individual (salaried or self-employed).
 NO HUF or association of person is allowed to open PPF a/c.

-b) Account can also be opened in the name of minor through guardian who can be father or mother or a person appointed by court (if guardian is not there).
+b) Account can also be opened in the name of minor, person of unsound mind through guardian who can be father or mother or a person appointed by court (if guardian is not there).
 Thus Grandfather or grandmother are not allowed to open a/c in the name of Grandchildren

 Only one account is permissible to one individual.
 Thus if father has opened an account in the name of child, mother cannot open the PPF a/c in the name of same child.